Three-Way Matching

 The Three-Way Matching Process

-The three-way matching process typically involves the following steps:
+The three-way matching process can vary depending on the organization, but it typically involves the following steps:

 1. Purchase Order Creation: A purchase order is created based on a business need or a requisition.